 - Visit the Villefranche old town, its port, its pretty beach, the magnificent St-Elmo citadel and its free mini-museums.

 - As it will certainly be lunchtime, you can eat in one of the seaside restaurants or in the old town.

 - Then, I recommend that you climb up the hill of Mont Boron, a very beautiful pine forest with many amazing viewpoints on Nice on one side, and on the bay of Villefranche on the other.

-- From Villefrance-sur-Mer, start by going to l’escalier de verre ( Google map link – Glass stairs, it’s just a name, it’s not made of glass!), about 15 minutes walk.
+- From Villefranche-sur-Mer, start by going to l’escalier de verre ( Google map link – Glass stairs, it’s just a name, it’s not made of glass!), about 15 minutes walk.

-- Then go to the Fort of Mont Alban, for the great view on the bay of Villefranche, then turn back to the southern part of Mont Boron, which overlooks Nice.
+- Then go to the Fort of Mont Alban, for the great view over the bay of Villefranche, then turn back to the southern part of Mont Boron, which overlooks Nice.

 What to do in Nice for 3 days

 To be done in addition to the 2 previous days.
 Spending 3 days in Nice is having time to make another unforgettable excursion in the surroundings: a superb itinerary that will take you from Eze village to Monaco, passing by Menton.
 Make sure you have good shoes, as the paths are quite rocky.

 - First, take the bus 82 from Nice to Eze village.